Blog Banner SVG

 9. Government Grants & Schemes

 Government-backed grants, loans, and schemes provide funding without requiring equity in return.
-These schemes often target startups working on innovative, socially impactful, or technologically advanced projects.
+Governments usually design these schemes for innovative and socially impactful startups.

 Pros: Non-dilutive, reduces financial risk, and adds credibility.